WebOfTrustInfo/website/_pages/events-rwot12.md

 ## About the Event

 Rebooting the Web of Trust (RWoT) is a five-day in-person facilitated design workshop focused on decentralized identity.
 Its goal is to gather together participants interested in creating decentralized digital systems for our lasting mutal benefit.
-At each workshop, participants work together to create artifacts that can influence the future direction of decentralized internet.
+At each workshop, participants work together to create artifacts that can influence the future direction of decentralized identity.
 That includes [65 white papers](/papers/) to date, but also code, spreadsheets, and other concrete deliverables.

 Please see our ["About" pages"](/about/) for more information.

 ## Get Your Tickets

 Tickets are available through [Eventbrite](https://www.eventbrite.com/e/rebooting-the-web-of-trust-12-2023-cologne-tickets-597232116337).
-We expect that most participants will choose to produce a short advanced reading to help to steer the direction of conversation at the workshop and offered discounted rates for participants who choose to do so.
+We expect that most participants will choose to produce a short advanced reading to help to steer the direction of conversation at the workshop and offer discounted rates for participants who choose to do so.

+Contact us for discount codes if you are submitting an advanced reading!
+See the [advanced reading primer](https://github.com/WebOfTrustInfo/rwot12-cologne/blob/main/advance-readings/advance-reading-primer.md) for more info.

 ### Early Bird Tickets